Skip to main contentSkip to search

 The FAO noted capacity constraints that led to unspent funding in 2022-23 (per FAO capacity analysis; see fao-on.org for primary data).
 This paradox demonstrates that throwing money at the problem without addressing workforce capacity cannot solve the waitlist crisis.
 The funding bottleneck is not purely budgetary but structural - there are not enough qualified ABAs, speech therapists, and OTs to meet demand.

-Only 23.4% of children registered with the OAP receive core clinical services (CBC News FOI, Jan 2026).
+Only 23% of children registered with the OAP receive core clinical services (OAC FOI, Mar 2026).
 This service rate has declined from approximately 40% in 2019 and 28.5% in early 2024.
 The decline occurred despite budget increases, indicating that the funding model and service delivery system cannot keep pace with demand.
 Ontario appears to have among the lowest autism service delivery rates in Canada based on available comparisons.

 The FAO did not make explicit recommendations (their mandate is analysis, not policy).
 However, their data suggests: (1) Direct funding to families would bypass service capacity issues, (2) Regional delivery models (like Alberta and BC) serve more children faster, (3) Workforce development is critical - more training programs for BCBAs and therapists, (4) Interim one-time funding is insufficient - families need predictable, ongoing support.

 The FAO analysis notes that delayed intervention increases lifetime costs.
 Children who receive early intensive ABA (before age 6) are significantly more likely to develop independent living skills.
-Without early intervention, estimated lifetime care costs average $2-3 million per person.
+Without early intervention, research indicates significant lifetime cost increases (per peer-reviewed literature on early intervention economics; specific estimates vary by study and service model).
 Ontario currently pays for short-term savings with long-term expenses in special education, adult developmental services, and supported housing.

 Use This Data.
 Hold Government Accountable.